Varanasi court fixes Feb 15 for hearing plea seeking ASI survey of Gyanvapi basements | Law-Order

 A Varanasi court on Tuesday fixed February 15 for the hearing of a petition seeking a survey of all closed basements in the Gyanvapi mosque complex by the Archaeological Survey of India (ASI).

-According to the petition, there are ''secret cellars'' inside the basements and it is necessary to survey them to reveal the entire truth of the Gyanvapi mosque.
+According to the petition, there are ''secret cellars'' inside the basements and it is necessary to survey them to reveal the entire truth of the Gyanvapi mosque, which Hindus claimed was built on the remains of a pre-existing temple.

-Lawyer Madan Mohan Yadav said acting District Judge Anil Kumar has fixed February 15 as the next date of hearing on the petition.
+The counsel for the Hindu side, Madan Mohan Yadav, said acting District Judge Anil Kumar has fixed February 15 as the next date of hearing on the petition.

+He said that on the petition of Rakhi Singh, lawyers said that there are eight basements in the Gyanvapi complex which have not been surveyed earlier.

+He claimed that the high court had earlier ordered in a 1991 case that the remaining survey be conducted.

 The petitioner, Rakhi Singh, is a founding member of the Vishwa Vedic Sanatan Sangh and is one of the parties in the Maa Shringar Gauri case, which led to the survey of the complex by the ASI.